publishpress/PublishPress-Permissions/readme.txt

 == Changelog ==

+= 3.9.2 - 11 May 2023 =
+* Fixed : Remove .git nested folders from some vendor libraries, using the build script

 = 3.9.1 - 9 May 2023 =
 * Fixed : Fatal error in Composer installs due to missing vendor libraries
 * Compat : PublishPress Planner - Status Change notifications were not sent